vasilakisfil/Introspected-REST/README.md

 you have resource-specific or even object-specific interfaces.

-Actually a common interface is one of the most crucial parts of REST: without a common uniform interface it would be impossible to derive REST:
+Actually a common interface is one of the most crucial parts of REST: without a common uniform interface it would be impossible to derive REST.

 > The central feature that distinguishes the REST architectural style from other
 > network-based styles is its emphasis on a uniform interface between components.